sscollis/dyniso/src/README.md

   > cd src
   > make opt

-Note, if your compilers are not available using generic names you may need to explicitly tell make where to find them, such as::
+Note, if your compilers are not available using different names you may need to explicitly tell make where to find them, such as::

-  > env CC=gcc-8 FC=gfortran-8 make opt
+  > env CC=gcc-9 FC=gfortran-9 make opt

 Dyniso has not been updated yet to work with FFTW3.